dabbourismo/Shipment/README.md

 # Shipment manager
-A winform application Created for shipment company client using Devexpress tools - MS sql server database the application works for many pcs by hosting it on local server It is protected by serial number generator
+A winform application Created for shipment company client using Devexpress tools - MS sql server database

+The application works for many pcs by hosting it on local server

+It is protected by serial number generator

 # How it works